antimony-lang/antimony/docs/concepts/control-flow.md

 This program has four possible paths it can take.
 After running it, you should see the following output:

 ```
-$ sabre run main.sb
+$ sb run main.sb
 number is divisible by 3
 ```

 When this program executes, it checks each `if` expression in turn and executes the first body for which the condition holds true.
 Note that even though 6 is divisible by 2, we don’t see the output `number is divisible by 2`, nor do we see the `number is not divisible by 4, 3, or 2` text from the else block.
-That’s because Sabre only executes the block for the first true condition, and once it finds one, it doesn’t even check the rest.
+That’s because Antimony only executes the block for the first true condition, and once it finds one, it doesn’t even check the rest.

 ### Value matching